rudberga/CI-MS4-nft/README.md

 >
 > *- "I expect to be able to sort pieces by category, so I can find what to buy"*
 >
-> *- "I expect to be able to see a image of each piece, so I can find what to buy"*
+> *- "I expect to be able to see a image of each piece, so I can find what to buy and see what piece interests me"*
+>
+> *- "I expect to be able to sort all of the pieces, so I can find pieces that fits my criterias"*
+>
+> *- "I expect to be able to see summarized information (price, artist etc.) about the piece without having to go into details page, so I can quickly see if the piece interests me"*
+>
+> *- "I expect to be able to see larger image when I click on the piece , so I can make a decision if I like it or not"*
+>
+> *- "I expect to..., so I can..."*
+>
+> *- "I expect to..., so I can..."*

 As a registered user:

+> *- "I expect to be able to leave comments on each piece, so I can see what other users think and share my own thoughts"*

+As an admin:

 > *- "I expect to..., so I can..."*